PacificGasAndElectric/SlipCover/README.md

 - [Docker Compose](https://docs.docker.com/compose/) manages running [Sync-Gateway](https://developer.couchbase.com/documentation/mobile/current/installation/sync-gateway/index.html) and [Couchbase Server](https://www.couchbase.com/sign-in) locally.

 - The data will be populated once the docker finish uploading the bucket "beer-sample."
-The first time it runs, tt takes up to ~50 seconds to run docker script and upload ~7000 documents.
+The first time it runs, it takes up to ~50 seconds to run docker script and upload ~7000 documents.
 The progress bar set for ~55 sec to insure all documents are uploaded.

 ## View Mode